SUMIT2001GO/Logistic-Regression-Model-On-Churn-Prediction-/README.md

 ## Dataset
 - The dataset contains 25,000 rows and 11 columns.
 - Each row represents a customer, and the columns represent various features such as customer demographics, usage patterns, and transaction history.
-- The target variable is labeled 'churn' and indicates whether a customer has churned (1) or not (0).
+- The target variable is labeled 'target' and indicates whether a customer has churned (1) or not (0).

 ## Data Preprocessing
 - Missing Values: Handled using mean imputation.